user7121/Restaurant-Management-System/README.md

-# 🍽 Smart Restaurant Management System
+# 🍽 Restaurant Management System

 ## 1. Executive Summary

-The Smart Restaurant Management System is a web-based conceptual software project developed for the Software Project Management course.
+The Restaurant Management System is a web-based conceptual software project developed for the Software Project Management course.
 The project aims to design a scalable, secure, and user-friendly restaurant management platform that digitalizes core restaurant operations such as authentication, menu management, order processing, reporting, and financial analysis.

 The project is managed using Agile Scrum methodology with Jira-based sprint planning, UML modeling, and structured academic documentation.
 Although the system is currently in the planning phase, it follows industry-standard software engineering, project lifecycle, and Agile management practices.